sonnguyen9800/TodayInHistory-UI/README.md

 ## License

-- Free for educational purpose!
+- Free for educational purpose.

-- Do not use it for your assignment!
+- Do not use it for your assignment.

 ## Acknowledgments